 This 2015 explosion caused a small earthquake that caused nearby homes to tremble, injured four facility employees, and coated the surrounding area in ash and dust.
+However, federal investigators claim that the results may have been much worse:

 Investigators concluded in a report two years later that the explosion almost caused the release of tons of modified hydrofluoric acid (MHF), potentially endangering thousands of people in the South Bay.